robertdebock/learn-terraform/9-define-input-variables.md

 1. Why is the command line a best practice location for specifying sensitive variables?
 2. What would be one or more drawbacks of not using variables?
+3. Can I list my variables in `input.tf` instead of `variables.tf`?